 - While beans are draining, cut onions into strips slightly smaller than beans and cut olives in half.

-- Whisk together the white balsamic vinegar, olive oil, lemon juice, Dijon, dried oregano, Greek seasoning, and pepper to make the dressing.
+- Whisk together the white balsamic vinegar (affiliate link), olive oil, lemon juice, Dijon, dried oregano, Greek seasoning (affiliate link), and pepper to make the dressing.

 - Combine beans, olives, and onions in plastic or glass bowl, pour dressing over and stir a few times so all vegetables are well covered.